atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 }
 ```

-Finally you can also ask the collection to return the member at a certain index, this is useful on the client when you want to let a child component handle the data fetching by passing the collection it self along with the index.
+Finally, you can also ask the collection to return the member at a certain index, this is useful on the client when you want to let a child component handle the data fetching by passing the collection itself along with the index.

 ```ts
 const member = await collection.getMemberWithIndex(10);
 ```

-## Creating the blogs content page
+## Creating the blog's content page

-Lets add the new blog list page to our website.
+Let's add the new blog list page to our website.
 Inside `src/pages` create a folder called `blog` and in there a file called `index.astro`.
 This page will live on `https://<your domain>/blog`.
-This will be a list of all our blogposts.
+This will be a list of all our blog posts.

 ```jsx
 ---